Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks

-In order to evaluate \eqref{eq:DKL}, we require means of extracting representations for both true and generated PDF.
-Note that the representation for $p_{\rm true}$ will need to be determined only once, in advance of the GAN training, since it remains constant.
-In contrast to $p_{\rm true}$, the generated distribution changes during GAN training, and hence $p_{\rm gen}$ also needs to be determined anew after each generator update.
+In order to evaluate the loss terms in \eqref{eq:cLG}, means of extracting representations for both the true and generated PDFs are required.
+We denote these representations as $\tilde p_{\rm true}$ and $\tilde p_{\rm gen}$.
+Note that $\tilde p_{\rm true}$ will need to be determined only once, in advance of the GAN training, since it remains constant.
+In contrast to the true{\parfillskip=0pt }

-To obtain the PDFs $p_{\rm true}$, we train a conditional EBM $\tilde p_{\rm true}(z_s|s)$ parameterized by a neural network; background information on EBMs is given in Section \ref{sec:EBMs} and details on the training procedure are given in Appendix \ref{app:EBM_training}.

-Training an EBM for $p_{\rm gen}$ at each iteration would be impractical, since it would require a large number of generated samples for training and could take minutes to train.
-Kernel methods to obtain a smoothened empirical distribution, on the other hand, seem to be a good fit here, as their computational cost is negligible for small datasets such as minibatches.
-Note that kernel methods would not be suitable as a means to obtain $\tilde p_{\rm true}$ for the entire dataset, as hundreds of thousands or even millions of data points might then need to be considered for each forward and backward pass.
+distribution, the generated distribution changes during GAN training, and hence $\tilde p_{\rm gen}$ also needs to be determined anew after each generator update.

+Kernel density estimation (KDE) \citep{Silverman1986} has proven effective for obtaining these representations.
+For the true distributions, we then get

+where $N$ denotes the number of datapoints, $K$ the kernel function and $\bar \sigma_s$ the bandwidth of the kernel.
+The choice $\bar \sigma_s = \frac{1}{200}(\text{max}_j(z_{sj}) - \text{min}_j(z_{sj}))$ has proven to give accurate representations for the true distributions (compare e.g. the leftmost plots in Figs. \ref{fig:representations}, \ref{fig:ds1_overview}, and \ref{fig:ds3_overview}), as we typically have $N \gg 1000$ and can afford to choose such a small value.
+Throughout the paper, we use Gaussian kernels with $K(x) = (2\pi)^{-1/2}e^{-x^2/2}$.
+We evaluate different kernel choices in Appendix \ref{app:kernels}.

-Hence, we chose to employ kernel density estimation (KDE) \citep{Silverman1986} with Gaussian kernels, and approximate the generated distribution at each iteration as a mixture of Gaussians, centered around the current minibatch samples.
+We also approximate the generated distributions at each iteration using KDE, using the constraint values as obtained from the current minibatch samples.
 That is, we obtain the approximate generated PDFs as

-where $\mathcal{N}$ corresponds to the PDF of the Normal distribution with mean $\mu=z_{si}$ and standard deviation $\sigma_s$, and where $n_{\rm batch}$ denotes the number of samples in the minibatch.
-For $\tilde p_{\rm gen}$ to constitute a reasonable approximation, it is important to use big enough batch sizes.